tteck/Proxmox/README.md

 <h1 align="center" id="heading"> NocoDB LXC </h1>

-Turns any MySQL, PostgreSQL, SQL Server, SQLite & MariaDB into a smart-spreadsheet.
+NocoDB is an open source #NoCode platform that turns any database into a smart spreadsheet.
+Airtable Alternative.

 To create a new Proxmox NocoDB LXC, run the following in the Proxmox Shell (V2).